Citigroup slashes price target on Nine Energy Service Inc. [NINE] – find out why.

 NINE Stock Performance Analysis:

-Nine Energy Service Inc. [NINE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -43.60.
-With this latest performance, NINE shares gained by 114.53% in over the last four-week period, additionally plugging by 38.67% over the last 6 months – not to mention a drop of -23.94% in the past year of trading.
+Nine Energy Service Inc. [NINE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 35.06.
+With this latest performance, NINE shares gained by 222.86% in over the last four-week period, additionally plugging by 92.61% over the last 6 months – not to mention a rise of 21.51% in the past year of trading.

 Insight into Nine Energy Service Inc. Fundamentals: